-- Having a sexual relationship with a child under 18 if in a position of trust (defined in Section 21 Sexual Offences Act 2003) in respect of that child (even if consensual) see Sections 16-19 Sexual Offences Act 2003); - 'Grooming' i.e. meeting a child under the age of 16 with intent to commit a relevant offence (see s15 Sexual Offences Act 2003): - Other 'grooming' behaviour giving rise to concerns of a broader child protection nature e.g. inappropriate text/email messages or images, gifts, socialising;

-- Possession of indecent photographs/pseudo-photographs of children; - Inappropriate behaviour towards children and/or conduct (i.e. social media, domestic abuse).
+- Having a sexual relationship with a child under 18 if in a position of trust (defined in Section 21 Sexual Offences Act 2003) in respect of that child (even if consensual) - see Sections 16-19 Sexual Offences Act 2003); - 'Grooming' i.e. meeting a child under the age of 16 with intent to commit a relevant offence (see s15 Sexual Offences Act 2003); - Other 'grooming' behaviour giving rise to concerns of a broader child protection nature e.g. inappropriate text/email messages or images, gifts, socialising; - Possession of indecent photographs/pseudo-photographs of children; - Inappropriate behaviour towards children and/or conduct (i.e. social media, domestic abuse).

-The Local Authority Designated Officer (LADO) is available for advice and support and this does not necessarily mean all discussions will lead to a LADO referral or process.
+Once the Local Authority Designated Officer (LADO) has received the referral form, the duty LADO will review the referral information and contact the referrer to discuss whether the allegations threshold has been met and then provide further advice and support; this does not necessarily mean all discussions will lead to a LADO process.

 There should be a clear distinction between an allegation, a concern about the quality of care or practice and a complaint.
 Organisations should also have clear whistle blowing procedures and these should be referenced in staff training, codes of conduct and culture.
 Schools are reminded that a number of other school policies may also be relevant to the handling of any allegation of harm to a child made against a member of staff.
 These include:

 - Disciplinary Policy

 - Child Protection/Safeguarding Policy

-- Confidential Reporting Code (whistleblowing policy)
+- Confidential Reporting Code (Whistleblowing Policy)

-- o Intimate and Personal Care
+- Intimate and Personal Care

-- o Physical Intervention Policy
+- Physical Intervention Policy

-- o Acceptable Use of Internet & Electronic Communication
+- Acceptable Use of Internet & Electronic Communication

-- o Recruitment & Selection Policy
+- Recruitment & Selection Policy

-- o Safe Working Practice
+- Safe Working Practice

 - School Complaints Procedure

 - Continuous Professional Development (to ensure relevant training is kept up to date)